-London Business School opened its application, and there are no changes to its MBA essays.
-As former LBS Senior Manager of MBA Admissions, I believe that very best London Business School essays give the Admissions Committee insight into what has motivated your post-MBA career goals and how the LBS program will help you achieve them.
+As former Senior Manager of MBA Admissions at LBS, I believe that very best versions of Essay One will give the Admissions Committee insight into what has motivated your post-MBA career goals and how the LBS program will help you achieve them.

-Earlier this year I sat down for a virtual conversation with LBS Admissions Director David Simpson.
-When I inquired about the qualities he’s looking for in an MBA candidate, Simpson said:
+Last year, I sat down for a virtual conversation with LBS Admissions Director David Simpson.
+When I asked about the qualities he’s looking for in an MBA candidate, Simpson said:

 “Above all for me is the idea of an inquiring mind – someone who’s fascinated by other views gathered from around the world, somebody who is open for personal growth… In addition: ambition, collaborative nature, curious / questioning, global outlook and desire, reflective and self-aware – with some humility.
 These are factors that everybody needs in business and in society.”

-With this in mind, your essays are the place to convey a high level of self-awareness and ambition, while conveying your uniqueness to the admissions committee.
+With this in mind – and always remembering the global outlook central to life and learning at LBS – your essays are the place to convey a high level of self-awareness and ambition, while conveying your uniqueness to the Admissions Committee.

 HOW TO TACKLE THE LBS ESSAYS